Returns the contents of a tracked file.

 dvc.exceptions.FileMissingError- file in

 pathcannot be found in

-Any data artifact hosted online can be loaded directly in your Python code with this API.
+Any file tracked in a DVC project (and stored remotely) can be loaded directly in your Python code with this API.
 For example, let's say that you want to load and unserialize a binary model from a repo on GitHub: